tiller1010/language_learning_blog/content/Use_or_lose_your_language.md

 ## Conclusion
 Language learning is an enjoyable skill to practice, but your brain will find the information unimportant if it does not anticipate using it.
 Be sure to give yourself a reason to learn the language and practice speaking and writing the language.

+Don't let your practice go to waste.
+Start using the language today: [https://www.lingualearn.net](https://www.lingualearn.net).